Take a fresh look at your lifestyle.

 Fifth Halt – Kapil Dhara

 The final and last destination of the five-day-long pilgrimage is “Kapileshwara Mahadev Temple” situated at the bank of a large pond.
-The shiv linga here was established by Sage Kapil, son of sage Kardam.
-Surprisingly both temple Kardmeshvara and Kapil Dhara temple are situated at a long straight axis (12 km long) delineates the western edge of Kashi while the eastern edge is made by the river Ganga.
+The Shiv linga here was established by Sage Kapil, son of Sage Kardam.
+Surprisingly both temple Kardmeshvara and Kapil Dhara temple are situated at a long straight axis (12 km long) that delineates the western edge of Kashi while the eastern edge is made by the river Ganga.

 Kapil dhara, panchkroshi yatra, Varanasi